What it is and How your Heart Works

+Our Circulatory System is crucial for our overall health.
+We are going to talk about how it works, the top circulatory system diseases and what heart health supplements to take that can help.
 I know you are probably wondering, why I am explaining the Circulatory System to you.
-Well I thought this year I would do a series and go through a body system each month and explain how it works and what the major factors are that contribute to chronic health conditions pertaining to that system.
-I feel if we have a better basic understanding of our body systems, we would be more conscious of taking care of them and felt this would give us all a better understanding about what we can do to maintain our "Life of Health and Wellness Naturally".
+I feel if we have a better basic understanding of our body systems, we would be more conscious of taking care of ourselves and felt this would give us all a better understanding about what we can do to maintain our "Life of Health and Wellness Naturally".

 Heart Health is all about our circulatory system.
-It is the highway system of our body.
+What is the circulatory system?
+It is the main highway system of our body.
 The heart, blood, and blood vessels (arteries and veins) are the three major parts that makeup our circulatory system.
 Our circulatory system is responsible for performing 2 major functions

 - Supplying our cells with a continuous supply of food and oxygen